AleMorales9011/ForgeWare/src/02-Provisioning Infrastructure.md

 ![Infrastructure](https://github.com/AleMorales9011/01-DEVOPS/blob/bf5c286430d93b2bfe3ea4054a73b42836960ece/008%20PROVISIONING%20INFRASTRUCTURE/Backend%20for%20Fronteds%20model.png)

-BFF (Back end for frontends pattern)
+BFF (Back end for frontend pattern)

 ## Table of contents

-- Benefits of using the BFF pattern
+Benefits of using the BFF pattern

-- Prerequisites
+1. Prerequisites
-- What's Terraform
+2. What's Terraform
-- Installing Terraform
+3. Installing Terraform
-- Installing Azure CLI
+4. Installing Azure CLI
-- Autenticating with Azure CLI
+5. Authenticating with Azure CLI
-- Create a Service Principal
+6. Create a Service Principal
-- Set your environment variables
+7. Set your environment variables
-- Initialize Terraform
+8. Initialize Terraform
-- Write configuration
+9. Write configuration
-- Conclussion
+10. Conclusion

-## Benefits of using the BFF pattern
+## 1. Benefits of using the BFF pattern

-- **Improved maintainability:** By separating the backend into multiple services, you can change one service without affecting the others.
-This makes it easier to develop, test, and deploy changes.
-- **Increased scalability:** You can scale each backend service independently to meet the specific needs of the frontend application it serves.
-- **Enhanced performance:** By tailoring the backend services to the `specific requirements of each frontend`, you can improve the overall performance of your application
+A software company might use the Backend for Frontends (BFF) pattern by tailoring data and functionalities to each specific UI, BFF can lead to a more optimized and user-friendly experience for different user groups.

-## Prerequisites
+## 2. Prerequisites

-An Azure subscription
+1. An Azure subscription
-Terraform installed
+2. Terraform installed

-## What's Terraform?
+## 3. What's Terraform?

 Infrastructure as Code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.

-## Installing Terraform
+## 4. Installing Terraform

 To install Terraform, find the [appropriate package for your system](https://developer.hashicorp.com/terraform/install) and download it as a zip archive.